10 Best Things To Do In Osaka, Japan

 Osaka is one of my favorite places to visit in Japan.
-The city offers some of the best food, culture, and nightlife in the country.
+The city offers some of the country’s best food, culture, and nightlife.
 Also, Osaka is a good base if you plan to visit Kyoto, Nara, Kobe, and the surrounding areas.

-In this article, you’ll find the list of best things to do in Osaka as well as my travel tips.
+In this article, you’ll find the list of the best things to do in Osaka and my travel tips.
 And trust me, with this handy guide, you’ll never find yourself wondering what to do in Osaka.

 Explore the Dotonbori food night market

 The night is the busiest time in Osaka.
 The streets are busy and light up with bright lights and advertisement banners.

 I visited Dotonbori street every night during my one-week trip to Osaka.